Skip to main content Skip to footer

 CRM and sales

-How to create a strategic sales plan (2026): templates, examples & step-by-step guide
+How to build a strategic sales plan for 2026 and beyond

 Your sales team hit 87% of quota last quarter.
 Not terrible, but not great either.
 The real kicker?
 You have no idea if this quarter will be better or worse.
 Your pipeline looks healthy, but so did last quarter’s until deals started slipping in the final weeks.
 Without a strategic sales plan connecting your revenue targets to daily activities, you’re essentially flying blind with expensive consequences.

-A strategic sales plan replaces guesswork with data-backed revenue projections you can actually trust.
+A strategic sales plan replaces guesswork with data-backed forecasts and projections you can actually trust.
 It connects market opportunities to team capabilities, links territory design to quota allocation, and turns daily activities into quarterly wins.
 Basic sales plans stop at individual quotas.
 Strategic planning digs deeper — competitive analysis, resource optimization, and performance systems that shift when the market does.
-You’ll see it in sharper forecasts, higher team productivity, and targets you actually hit quarter after quarter.

 This guide walks you through building a comprehensive strategic sales plan from scratch.
-We’ll walk through the 8 components every plan needs, break down how to build one in 7 steps, and give you templates you can customize for your team.
-Plus, you’ll see real examples from companies that crushed their targets — and how the right platform helps teams execute with visual pipelines and real-time tracking.
+We’ll discuss the top components every plan needs, break down how to build one, and give you templates you can customize for your team.
+Plus, you’ll see real examples from companies that crushed their targets.

 Key takeaways